zevhr/sharex-express/readme.md

 [ ] - Possible custom titles to images?<br>
 [x] - Fix issue where <strong>Error writing file!</strong> shows even when there isn't an issue writing html files<br>
-[ ] - Possible profile page with all screenshots, with the ability to make them private
+[ ] - Possible profile page with all screenshots, with the ability to make them private [ ] - A possible route to delete screenshots if authed with token